viperML/nh/README.md

 client).
 - `clean`, my own take at cleaning GC roots from a NixOS system.

-This wouldn't be possible with the programs that nh runs under the hood:
+This wouldn't be possible without the programs that nh runs under the hood:

 - Tree of builds with [nix-output-monitor](https://github.com/maralorn/nix-output-monitor).
 - Visualization of the upgrade diff with [nvd](https://khumba.net/projects/nvd).